-Energy Efficiency in Hot Mix Production
+Energy Management in Hot Mix Production (Revised for 2011)

 Energy costs have risen sharply the last few years, and energy consumption is huge portion of the cost associated with producing a ton of hot mix.
-This program gives you the tools to "score card" your plant for energy efficiency, identify opportunities for energy improvement, and provides practical "rules of thumb" to use in evaluating and calculating payback on the investment in insulation, flight changes, frequency drives, and other energy saving equipment.
+This program gives you the tools you need to "score card" your own plant for energy efficiency, and provides practical "rules of thumb" to use in evaluating and calculating payback on the investment in insulation, flight changes, frequency drives, and other energy saving equipment.

-Contractor's Experiences with "Foamed" WMA Mixes
+Contractor's Experiences with "Foamed" and "Warm" Mixes (Revised for 2011)

-WMA or Warm Asphalt Mixes are gaining in popularity.
-Some states are now allowing Warm Mixes to replace Hot Mixes at the contractor's election.
-In the United States a water injection "foamed asphalt" approach is gaining foothold in lieu of additive style alternatives.
-This presentation reviews contactors experiences with the different "foamed asphalt" WMA approaches available and addresses issues that relate to equipment differences, plant convertability, energy savings, field workability, and acceptance by the "retail" customer market.
+WMA or Warm Mix Asphalt is gaining in popularity.
+Many states are now allowing Warm Mixes to replace Hot Mixes at the contractor's election.
+A water injection "foamed asphalt" approach is also gaining foothold in lieu of additive style alternatives.
+This presentation provides updated contactor experiences with the different WMA approaches and addresses issues that relate to equipment differences, plant convert-ability, energy savings, field workability, and acceptance by the "retail" customer market.